mehulagg/gitlab_test/doc/development/documentation/index.md

 according to the [documentation process](workflow.md).

-Documentation should only exist for existing features, we **must not** document something that isn't in production and/or is unavailable to the users.
+Documentation should only exist for existing features, we **must not** document something that isn't in production or is unavailable to the users.

 Whenever possible, documentation must be added in the same merge request (MR) as code to ensure the docs become available at the same time as the feature.